Anna Miller's: Japan

-The chain is also famous in Japan for their waitress uniforms.
-These consist of a white blouse; an orange or pink miniskirted jumper-style dress, with the "waistline" cut beneath the breasts, in the manner of a bodice; a matching apron; and a heart-shaped name tag.
+The chain has been known in Japan for its waitress uniforms.
+These consisted of a white blouse; an orange or pink miniskirted jumper-style dress, with the "waistline" cut beneath the breasts, in the manner of a bodice; a matching apron; and a heart-shaped name tag.
+In Japan, the outfit most likely helped to establish the phenomenon of the maid café.

-In June 2022, parent corporation Imuraya announced that the last active Anna Miller's restaurant in Japan, located in Takanawa, would close on August 31, 2022.
+In June 2022, operating company Imuraya announced that the last active Anna Miller's restaurant in Japan, located in Takanawa, would close on August 31, 2022.
 The restaurant, which opened in 1983, was the 11th of 25 restaurants in the chain.
-As a result of the closure, the restaurant in Hawaii now serves as the last Anna Miller’s location in the world.
+However, Anna Miller's maintained an online shop in Japan and briefly opened a pop-up shop at Tokyo's Koenji Station in late 2022, albeit without the iconic uniforms.